Regional-Modeling-LATMOS-IGE/WRF-Chem-training/intro-WRF-modeling-system/WRF-modeling-system.md

 >  https://ruc.noaa.gov/wrf/wrf-chem/

 ## WRF and WRF-Chem are modular modeling systems
 There are mutliple options for treating processes in the atmosphere, coupling with the land/ocean/ice surfaces, and atmospheric chemistry (trace gas and aerosols).
 We will present one model setup that we frequenly use at IGE/LATMOS.
-However, other model setups are possible using other atmopserhic, surface, and atmospheric chemsitry setups.
+However, other model setups are possible using other atmospheric, surface, and atmospheric chemistry setups.

 The specific setup for the chemistry part of WRF-Chem presented here is MOZART-4 gas-phase chemistry
 > https://gmd.copernicus.org/articles/3/43/2010/